thuanvoit/thuanvoit/README.md

 ## 😀 A little about me

-🐝 I'm a junior at Georgia Tech.
+🐝 I'm a senior at Georgia Tech.

 🌱 I’m currently learning Computer Science (Info/Internetworks-Media)

 🔭 I’m currently making automation protocol on Opentron OT-2.

+🤔 I'm with team @GT_Fall23-Spring24 to develop a social media project for @ILUVUS.

 ## 📫 How to reach me: